amancevice/lambda-compose/README.md

 - **Deploy** where the application's package(s) are persisted on S3
 - **Test** where the application is tested in an environment that nearly replicates the Lambda runtime

+## Python Runtime

+How to set up your workspace for developing Python Lambdas.

 ### Setup

-Let's begin by creating four files for a simple Python project:
+Let's begin by creating a simple Python project:

 ```
-/
+/python
 ├─┬ my_lambda_function/
 │ ├── __init__.py
 │ └── index.py